 Are Amphetamines Addictive?

-Studies have shown that abuse of amphetamines, like most drugs in the stimulant class can, over time, lead to changes in brain structure and function.
+Studies have shown that abuse of amphetamines—like that of most drugs in the stimulant class—can, over time, lead to changes in brain structure and function.

 There is evidence that the use of these substances is associated with changes in the prefrontal cortex of the brain, an area related to cognition.
 Drugs such as amphetamines can ‘remodel’ the structure of these brain regions, which may have profound effects on behavior over time.

 Due to their mode of action within the brain, amphetamines are very addictive, especially when taken at doses other than those prescribed by a doctor.

 Additionally, some amphetamines, such as methamphetamine, are potentially more addictive because they are capable of stimulating higher levels of neurotransmitters and/or produce an effect that lasts for much longer periods of time.
 However, as with most addictive drugs, over time, the body’s tolerance level for amphetamines increases.
 This means that higher levels of amphetamines are required to achieve the desired effects.

 Statistics on overdoses related to the illegal or non-prescription use of amphetamines are limited.
 However, data from the National Poison Data System indicated that there were more than 23,000 toxic exposures to prescription amphetamines from 2007 to 2012.

 - Increase body temperature.

 - Dry mouth.

 - Altered sexual behavior.